Resources for Mindfulness Teachers

 How are mindfulness teachers assessed?

 CMRP led the development of criteria for assessing the level of competence of a teacher.
 This system is now used within our trainings and in many other training programmes internationally.
-You can find a list of graduates from our programmes who have completed the full depth of training with us and who have been awarded a Certificate of Competence in MBSR and/or MBCT here.

 What training does the CMRP offer?